chinamike65/hugo-tuolesi/content/book4/book4en.md

 There are many similar methods.
 When practicing the methods of breathing, increasing, and cherishing, especially the method of cultivating love, when you practice during a solar eclipse, a lunar eclipse, or during auspicious days, the achievement will be faster.

-(2) Benefiting sentient beings and precepts of benefiting sentient beings are the precepts of benefiting sentient beings.
+##### (2) Benefiting sentient beings and precepts of benefiting sentient beings are the precepts of benefiting sentient beings.
 There are eleven rules:

 Give help to those in need, and help those in need.
-For example, yes, if we need financial help, if we have the financial ability, we must help each other financially;
+For example, if we need financial help, if we have the financial ability, we must help each other financially;

 When someone else is ill, they need to pay to help him.